tylerapear/NESY-Engine/docs/classes/entities/Player.md

 Initiates the player's attack if the attack cooldown is 0 or less.

 **Parameters:**
--`direction`: str - The direction the player is facing (e.g., "Up", "Down", "Left", "Right").
+- `direction`: str - The direction the player is facing (e.g., "Up", "Down", "Left", "Right").
--`weapon`: Weapon - The weapon object to be activated.
+- `weapon`: Weapon - The weapon object to be activated.

 **Returns:**
 -`None`: The method returns None